-Partner Registration – Always Open
+Partner Registration – Closed

 This registration does not provide funding or car seats.